iclemens/stompts/README.md

 # STOMP.js

-This library provides a STOMP client for Web browser (using Web Sockets) or node.js applications (either using raw TCP sockets or Web Sockets).
+This library provides a STOMP client for Web applications.

 ## Web Browser support

-The library file is located in `lib/stomp.js` (a minified version is available in `lib/stomp.min.js`).
+The library file is located in `dist/Stomp.js`.
 It does not require any dependency (except WebSocket support from the browser or an alternative to WebSocket!)

 Online [documentation][doc] describes the library API (including the [annotated source code][annotated]).